|

 15. Have An Extra Bottle Of Windshield Washer Fluid

-We were once stuck in terrible driving conditions with freezing rain without any fluid.
-We had to pull over on the side of the road and wait for it to pass.
-After that happened to us, we always have a backup in our trunk just in case.
+I was once stuck in freezing rain without any fluid.
+I had to pull over on the side of the road and wait for it to pass because I wasn’t able to see.
+After that happened, I now always have a backup in my trunk just in case.

 flat-driving-roads-when-driving-long-distance-road-trip